|What We Do: |

 President and CEO

-Matt Kennell has worked in urban development and management for nearly 30 years in a variety of roles including City Planner, Main Street Manager, Community Development Manager, and in Business Improvement District (BID) management in Florida, Virginia, and South Carolina.
+Matt Kennell has worked in urban development and management for almost thirty years in a variety of roles including City Planner, Main Street Manager, Community Development Manager, and in Business Improvement District (BID) management in Florida, Virginia, and South Carolina.
+He is a graduate of Christopher Newport University in Virginia and Florida Atlantic University where he earned his MPA degree in Environmental Growth Management

-He currently serves as the President and CEO of City Center Partnership in Columbia, SC, which provides public space management, economic development, retail recruitment, homeless outreach, public advocacy, and planning.
+He currently serves as the President and CEO of the City Center Partnership in Columbia, SC which provides public space management, economic development, retail recruitment, homeless outreach, public advocacy and planning.
 Since the Columbia BID was formed in 2002, three new office towers have been constructed, office and residential occupancy has increased, two new hotels have been developed, parking has improved, a comprehensive homeless services facility has opened its doors, and retailers are returning to South Carolina's Main Street.
+This represents almost $500 Million in private, taxable investment in the area.

 He is married and has two college age daughters.